 If your international calling app doesn't show whether you're calling a landline or mobile — and what the rate is — it's time to switch.

 ZenCall displays the exact rate per minute before every call, based on the number you're dialing.
+Check exact rates with ZenCall's rate calculator.

 Most businesses still maintain landlines or VoIP-based fixed numbers, especially in sectors like: